 Step 4: Be Sure Your Student is Showing Progress

 Obviously, making progress is crucial to success in online school.
 Not only is it essential to meeting academic goals but also it is required by school policy and state laws.
 For example, at IVLA if progress is not made in any course for a month, the account is deactivated.
 If the parent does not contact the school within two weeks to reactivate the account, IVLA is required to send a letter of truancy.
-If illness or travel or other reasons keep a student from working for any length of time, teachers or mentor should be notified.
+If illness or travel or other reasons keep a student from working for any length of time, teachers or success coach should be notified.

 Online school is an incredible opportunity for your student to work at their own pace in an environment and schedule that best fits your family.
 Together with the highly qualified teachers provided by your online school, you can provide your student a successful educational experience.